uwx-node-modules/fsxt/README.md

 ## Misc.

-- [mfs](https://github.com/cadorn/mfs) - Monitor your fs-extra calls.
+- [mfs](https://github.com/cadorn/mfs) - Monitor your fsxt calls.

-Hacking on fs-extra+
+Hacking on fsxt
 -------------------

-Do you want to hack on fs-extra+?
+Do you want to hack on fsxt?
 Well, that's pretty stupid.
 Still, you can go ahead and send a PR.

-fs-extra+ uses the [Google Style](https://google.github.io/styleguide/jsguide.html).
+fsxt uses the [Google Style](https://google.github.io/styleguide/jsguide.html).
 It's good-looking and safe JavaScript as God (Brendan Eich) intended.

 ## Running the Test Suite

-fs-extra contains hundreds of tests that don't work.
+fsxt contains hundreds of tests that don't work.

 - `npm run lint`: runs eslint
 - `npm run unit`: runs the unit tests